mattetti/mattetti.github.io/source/_posts/2013-07-01-golang-multipart-file-upload-example.markdown

 writer := multipart.NewWriter(body)
 ```

-The writer will do all the work and writes directly to our body (which itself is a buffer of bytes).
+The writer will do all the work and will write directly to our body (which itself is a buffer of bytes).

 We then create a part for the file form entry with the name of the file
 param and the name of the file (that we extracted using the `os`